-You may be required to transfer your accumulated contributions and interest, if any, from your prior plan to the County's plan.
+You will be required to transfer your accumulated contributions and interest, if any, from your prior plan to the County's plan unless you are a Tier 2 participant.
 If you retire from the County prior to completing at least five years of service, your transferred service credit may be based on the provisions of the plan you transferred from.